manasiAraspure/M1_Calculator/1_Requirements/README.md

 * Quick and Efficient

 ## Weakness
-* Right now it does not include all the operations.
+* Right now it doesn't include all the possible operations.
 * Can not store the results for future use.
 * Only work with single input output.
+* only interger values gets evaluated.

 ## OPPORTUNITIES
 * Calculators can be used as for the big calculations and to solve scienctific calculations.
-Now a days Calculator are available in every software based devices like computer and mobile phones, etc.
+* Now a days Calculator are available in every software based devices like computer and mobile phones, etc.

 ## THREATS
 * Dependency.
 Even though calculators can do the basic operations instantly, students should not use it all the time.